Art Rooney II: Early life and education

 Arthur Joseph Rooney II was born on September 14, 1952 in Pittsburgh, Pennsylvania, the eldest of nine children of longtime Steelers chairman Dan Rooney and Patricia Reagan, and the grandson of Steelers founder "the Chief", Art Rooney Sr. He grew up in Mt.
 Lebanon, Pennsylvania and attended Gilmour Academy, a private Catholic boarding school in Gates Mills, Ohio.
 While at Gilmour, he played football for the varsity team at the quarterback position as was named a team captain in 1969, his senior year.

-In 1978, Rooney graduated from the University of Pittsburgh with a Bachelor of Arts in political science.
+In 1978, Rooney graduated from the University of Pittsburgh with a Bachelor of Arts degree in political science.
 He then attended Duquesne University’s school of law.
 During his time at the university he spent the summer of 1981 studying at University of Exeter before earning his Juris Doctor degree in 1982.

 Rooney later recalled his father Dan Rooney as dedicated to his work with the Steelers, often absent due to frequent travel and long hours while he was growing up.
 He noted that despite the demanding schedule, Dan made efforts to involve him in the team's endeavors, often bringing him to work on Saturdays and including him in conversations about team matters, particularly those between Dan and his father, Art Rooney Sr. He stated his father and grandfather had a focus on productivity and humility, recalling their frequent advice to "not be a big shot", which helped serve as influence to his own tenure as team owner later on.